Module Catalogue 2025/26

 Intended Knowledge Outcomes

-1. an outline of the past of Britain from prehistoric hunter-gatherers to the arrival of the Roman Empire;
+1. knowledge of the archaeology Britain from prehistoric hunter-gatherers to the arrival of the Roman Empire;

 2. awareness of forms of artefacts, sites and mortuary evidence characteristic of different periods of British prehistory;

-3. awareness of the range of evidence available to, and produced by, archaeological enquiries into the prehistoric past within the British Isles.
+3. awareness of the range of evidence available to, and produced by, archaeological enquiries into the prehistoric past in Britain.

 4. awareness of key issues and debates in British Prehistory